elipZis/nova-dependency-container/README.md

 ### Usage

-1. Add the `epartment\NovaDependencyContainer\HasDependencies` trait to your Nova Resource.
+1. Add the `Epartment\NovaDependencyContainer\HasDependencies` trait to your Nova Resource.
-2. Add the `epartment\NovaDependencyContainer\NovaDependencyContainer` to your Nova Resource `fields` method.
+2. Add the `Epartment\NovaDependencyContainer\NovaDependencyContainer` to your Nova Resource `fields` method.

 ```php
 class Page extends Resource